yukoba/nd4j/documentation.md

 Most of the ops just take [enums] (https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html), or a list of discrete values that you can autocomplete.
 Activation functions are the exception, because they take strings such as `"relu"` or `"tanh"`.

 Scalars, transforms and accumulations each have their own patterns.
 Transforms are the simplest, since the take a single argument and perform an operation on it.
-Absolute value is a transform that takes the argument `x`, and produces the result which is the absolute value of x.
+Absolute value is a transform that takes the argument `x` like so `abs(IComplexNDArray ndarray)` and produces the result which is the absolute value of x.
 Similarly, you would apply to the sigmoid transform `sigmoid()` to produce the "sigmoid of x".

-Scalars are also simple, but they take two arguments: the input and the scalar to be applied to the input.
+Scalars just take two arguments: the input and the scalar to be applied to that input.
 For example, `ScalarAdd()` takes two arguments: the input `INDArray x` and the scalar `Number num`; i.e. `ScalarAdd(INDArray x, Number num)`.
 The same format applies to every Scalar op.

 Finally, we have accumulations, which are also known as reductions in GPU-land.
-Accumulations add arrays and vectors to one another and can *reduce* the dimensions of those arrays in the op's result.
+Accumulations add arrays and vectors to one another and can *reduce* the dimensions of those arrays in the result by adding their elements in a rowwise op.
 For example, we might run an accumulation on the array

      [1 2
       3 4]